History of Arnold Schwarzenegger in Timeline

 1922: Birth of Aurelia Jadrny

-1938: Gustav Schwarzenegger Joins the Nazi Party
+1938: Gustav Schwarzenegger Joins Nazi Party

-1939: Gustav Schwarzenegger Joins the Sturmabteilung (SA)
+1939: Gustav Schwarzenegger Joins Sturmabteilung (SA)

 In 1939, Gustav Schwarzenegger joined the Sturmabteilung (SA).

-1943: Gustav Schwarzenegger Discharged from Military Service
+February 1944: Gustav Schwarzenegger Discharged from the Heer

 October 20, 1945: Marriage of Gustav Schwarzenegger and Aurelia Jadrny

-On October 20, 1945, Gustav Schwarzenegger, age 38, married Aurelia Jadrny, age 23.
+On October 20, 1945, Gustav Schwarzenegger, aged 38, married Aurelia Jadrny, aged 23.

-July 30, 1947: Arnold Schwarzenegger's Birth
+July 30, 1947: Arnold Schwarzenegger Born in Thal, Austria

 1960: Began Weight Training

-1961: Met Kurt Marnul
+1961: Met Kurt Marnul and Began Training at the Gym in Graz

-1963: First Professional Competition
+1963: First professional competition

-1964: Weightlifting Contest Wins
+1964: Winning Weightlifting Contests

 In 1964, Arnold Schwarzenegger won two weightlifting contests.

-1965: Military service in Austria
+1965: Military Service in Austria

-1965: Junior Mr. Europe Win
+1965: Winning Junior Mr. Europe Contest

-1965: Weightlifting Contest Wins
+1965: Winning Weightlifting Contests

 In 1965, Arnold Schwarzenegger won two weightlifting contests.